'Wearing a mask easiest precaution': PM Imran Khan urges people to act responsibly amid second coronavirus wave

 Wednesday Nov 25, 2020

-Prime Minister Imran Khan on Wednesday people to act responsibly and wear masks amid the second coronavirus wave, as it is the "easiest precaution one can take".
+Prime Minister Imran Khan on Wednesday appealed to people to act responsibly and wear masks amid the second coronavirus wave, as it is the "easiest precaution one can take".

 Addressing a media briefing in Lahore, he expressed concern that the daily death toll has now hit 50 from single digit figures just two weeks ago.